KevinHock/rtdpyt/docs/related_work.rst

 	Written by `Collin Greene`_ of Uber, similar to PyT it uses the `ast module`_ but unlike PyT it tracks dataflow using path-insensitive backwards slicing.
 Path explosion is not a problem because it is path-insensitive, but that causes it to have more false-positives than PyT.

 * `PyExZ3`_
 	A dynamic symbolic execution framework for Python, potentially useful for taint tracking if it can `solve string constraints`_, which there is experimental support for in a `fork`_.
-"A novel aspect of the rewrite is to rely solely on Python's operator overloading to accomplish all the interception needed for symbolic execution." `Joseph Near`_ did this before them, but interesting nevertheless.
+"A novel aspect of the rewrite is to rely solely on Python's operator overloading to accomplish all the interception needed for symbolic execution." `Joseph Near`_ did this before them, but it is interesting work nevertheless.

 * `DARLAB Work`_
 	Has great `alias analysis work`_, by `Michael Gorbovitski`_ et al. It would be quite performance intensive to add to a security tool and may or may not be that helpful for reducing false positives, but is quite impressive work regardless.